commercetools/commercetools-payone-integration/docs/Field-Mapping.md

  2. In none matches, *create one* (checkout error situation).
    * If an *Order* with CT orderNumber = PAYONE `reference` is found, reference the payment from that
    * If a *Customer*  with CT customerNumber = PAYONE `customerid` is found, reference that customer from the payment.
+ 3. Immediately apply the logic defined in the following section
- 3. Add the raw TransactionStatus information as a new Interaction Object to the Payment (and persist)
+ 4. Add the raw TransactionStatus information as a new Interaction Object to the Payment and update (persist) the other fields (from step 3)

-The Logic defined in the following section can happen asynchroniously on the "new Interaction added" Message with the exception of TransactionStatus Calls that happen during a redirect.
-The latter have to be processed immediately so the purchase confirmation page already has the "official" result of the redirect.
 In any case, the "TSOK" response should be sent back to PAYONE as soon as the Interaction has successfully been stored in commercetools (200 on the update request), but not earlier.

-> Important note: TransactionStatus Calls are coming asynchronously at no guaranteed time, but _only_ during the redirect flow a TransactionStatus is guaranteed to be done when the buyer is redirected back to the chekcout.
+> Important note: TransactionStatus Calls are coming asynchronously at no guaranteed time, but _only_ during the redirect flow a TransactionStatus is guaranteed to be done when the buyer is redirected back to the checkout.

 ### updating the CT Payment given a PAYONE TransactionStatus Notification (Stored in an Interaction)

 See chapter 4.2.1 "List of events (txaction)" and the sample processes in the PAYONE documentation

-The matching transaction is found by sequencenumber = interactionId
+The matching transaction is found by sequencenumber = interactionId.

-[FH] PAYONE docu says that "you will receive the data and the status for each payment process".
-     So maybe this table should incooperate also the CT PaymentState?
-> NK @FH: The PaymentState is an open field

-[FH] transaction_status seems to be only available with txaction "appointed" for now.
-> NK @FH: yes.
-And they announce that more may follow (e.g. on "paid" and "debit").
-So I propose to interpret transactio_status not set as `completed` and expect a `pending` anytime (has effect only if our tx would otherwise move to "Success" or "Failure")
+> Please note, that in case of cancelation notification of an PAYONE authorization, the sequencenumber of the CT Chargeback can collide with the sequencenumber of the initial CT Charge (w/o CT Authorization) transaction.

 | PAYONE `txaction` | PAYONE `transaction_status` | PAYONE `notify_version` | CT `TransactionType` | CT `TransactionState` | Notes |
 |---|---|---|---|---|---|